 I stayed in the Pingviman Hotel on Samlan road, just inside the city walls.
 I chose this hotel because it had admirable reviews.
-My plan was to stay there for a short period of time thus the budget was not too much of an issue.
-It is a very beautiful 4 star hotel with a heated swimming pool in the centre of the hotel complex.
+My plan was to stay there for a short period of time, thus the budget was not too much of an issue.
+It is a very beautiful four-star hotel with a heated swimming pool in the centre of the hotel complex.

-Recommending this hotel to budget travellers is not very useful but if you go to Chiang Mai for several days only, I strongly suggest that you consider it.
-It is a beautiful place and much cheaper than equivalent hotels in Europe.
+Recommending this hotel to budget travellers would not be very useful, but if you go to Chiang Mai for several days only, I strongly suggest that you consider it.
+It’s a beautiful place and much cheaper than the equivalent hotels in Europe.
 If you are planning to stay longer, then there are cheaper options.
-Due to its popularity with the digital nomad community, short term rental industry is highly developed in Chiang Mai.
-You can consider renting either a flat or a house, it would work out much cheaper.
+Due to its popularity with the digital nomads community, the short term rental industry is highly developed in Chiang Mai.
+You can consider renting either a flat or a house, it would most likely work out much cheaper.

 My original plan was to spend 3 days in Chiang Mai and then to go to Krabi.
-The weather in Chiang Mai was excellent, sunny and hot every day with temperatures around 30 degrees C. At the same time it rained non-stop in Krabi.
+The weather in Chiang Mai was excellent, sunny and hot every day, with temperatures around 30 degrees C. At the same time, it rained non-stop in Krabi.
 I changed my plans and remained in Chiang Mai for additional 5 days.
 I extended my stay in the same hotel and at the same price at which I booked it months before.
-There are many places where to stay in Chiang Mai and it seems possible to do the last minute booking at very low rates.
+There are many places where you can stay in Chiang Mai and it seems possible to do the last minute booking at very low rates.

-As I unexpectedly stayed in Chiang Mai for longer than I initially planned, I took it easy and enjoyed my holiday.
-Every day after breakfast I would go to the swimming pool until 3pm.
-I would explore the city afterwards.
-Chiang Mai has a highly developed tourist industry.
-It centres around various activities and excursions such as cycling and trekking in a nearby countryside, visits to elephant jungle sanctuaries, etc. There are tourist agencies everywhere where you can explore various options and book your tour.
+As I unexpectedly stayed in Chiang Mai for longer than initially planned, I took it easy and enjoyed my holiday.
+Every day after breakfast, I went to the swimming pool until 3pm.
+Afterwards, I explored the city.
+Chiang Mai has a highly developed tourist industry that centres around various activities and excursions such as cycling and trekking in the nearby countryside, visits to the elephant sanctuaries, etc. There are tourist agencies everywhere, where you can explore various options and book your tour.

 There are over 300 wats (Buddhist Temples) in the old city and the surrounding area.
-Most of them are of the Lanna style dating from the 13th to the 18th century, with curved wooden roofs pointing up at the top.
+Most of them are of the Lanna style, dating from the 13th to the 18th century, with curved wooden roofs pointing up at the top.
 They are the most important historical attraction that you would want to visit.
-Of course, it is not possible and not necessary to see all of them.
-Rather, choose the most important ones and you will get a very good idea of Buddhism in Thailand and its role and importance in everyday life.
+Of course, it’s not possible and not necessary to see all of them.
+Rather, choose the most important ones and you will get a very good idea of the Buddhism in Thailand and of its role and importance in everyday life.

-These are some of the wats that I visited:
+These are some of them that I visited:

-– Phra Singh Wat – is located in the western part of the old city centre of Chiang Mai, at the end of the Chiang Mai’s main street – Rachadamneon road.
+– Phra Singh Wat – is located in the western part of the old city centre, at the end of the Chiang Mai’s main street – Rachadamneon road.

 – Chiang Man Wat – was built around 1297, as the first temple of Chiang Mai.